libra/website/docs/community/coding-guidelines.md

 We currently use [slog](https://docs.rs/slog/) for logging.

 * [error!](https://docs.rs/slog/2.4.1/slog/macro.error.html) - Error-level messages have the highest urgency in [slog](https://docs.rs/slog/).
-An unexpected error has occurred (e.g., exceeded the maximum number of retries to complete an RPC or inability to store data to local storage).
+They are used for unexpected errors (e.g. exceeded the maximum number of retries to complete an RPC or inability to store data to local storage).
-* [warn!](https://docs.rs/slog/2.4.1/slog/macro.warn.html) - Warn-level messages help notify admins about automatically handled issues (e.g., retrying a failed network connection or receiving the same message multiple times, etc.).
+* [warn!](https://docs.rs/slog/2.4.1/slog/macro.warn.html) - Warn-level messages help notify admins about automatically handled issues (e.g. retrying a failed network connection or receiving the same message multiple times, etc.).
-* [info!](https://docs.rs/slog/2.4.1/slog/macro.info.html) - Info-level messages are well suited for "one time" events (such as logging state on one-time startup and shutdown) or periodic events that are not frequently occurring (e.g., changing the validator set every day).
+* [info!](https://docs.rs/slog/2.4.1/slog/macro.info.html) - Info-level messages are well suited for "one time" events (such as logging state on one-time startup and shutdown) or periodic events that are not frequently occurring - e.g. changing the validator set every day.
 * [debug!](https://docs.rs/slog/2.4.1/slog/macro.debug.html) - Debug-level messages are frequently occurring (i.e. potentially > 1 message per second) and are not typically expected to be enabled in production.
 * [trace!](https://docs.rs/slog/2.4.1/slog/macro.trace.html) - Trace-level logging is typically only used for function entry/exit.

 ### Testing

 *Unit tests*

 Ideally, all code will be unit tested.
-Unit test files should exist in the same directory as `mod.rs`, and their file names should end in `_test.rs`.
+Unit test files should exist in the same directory as `mod.rs,` and their file names should end in `_test.rs`.
 A module to be tested should have the test modules annotated with `#[cfg(test)]`.
 For example, if in a crate there is a db module, the expected directory structure is as follows:

 ```
 src/db                        -> directory of db module